Skip to code content (skip section selection)

 (d) All car wash structures shall meet all applicable yard requirements.

-(1) Freestanding automated teller machines require minor site plan approval.
+(1) Freestanding automated teller machines require site plan approval.

 (1) A funeral home may include a crematorium located within the principal building.